DeadSpammer/BasicCodes/README.md

-This are my beginning of the coding adventure.
+This is my beginning of the coding adventure.